black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 Your array will need to be the size of the range.
 You can calculate this by finding the difference between end and start, and adding 1 to the result.

 Pass this calculation as the argument for your Array() constructor.

+# Step 8
+The Array() constructor has a .fill() method which can be used to fill an array with a value.
+You can use this to fill your array with the start value.

+Chain the .fill() method to your Array() constructor, and pass it the start value.